appsinacup/godot-rapier-physics-docs/docs/reference/physics-server.md

 # Physics Server

-`RapierPhysicsServer2D` and `RapierPhysicsServer3D` extend Godot's physics servers with the methods below.
-Everything works on plain Godot nodes; the [body](bodies) and [joint](joints) nodes are inspector conveniences over this API.
+`RapierPhysicsServer2D` and `RapierPhysicsServer3D` extend Godot's physics servers the new methods below (that Godot does not have).

 All methods are static: `RapierPhysicsServer2D.method(...)`.
 The 3D server has the same API with 3D types.